xiaochuany/mojo-gpu-puzzles/book/src/puzzle_13/puzzle_13.md

-# Puzzle 13: Axis sum
+# Puzzle 13: Axis Sum

 Implement a kernel that computes a sum over each row of \\(a\\) and stores it in \\(out\\).